UoB-COMSM0110/2024-group-15/README.md

 <h3 id = "19">3.
 Gameplay additions:</h3>

-After the basic implementation we improved our game by adding extra contents mentioned below:
+After the basic implementation we improved our game by adding extra content mentioned below:

 1. Shops:

 Initially, we made a pathfinder for debugging which provides a dotted curve line of the arrow's detected movements.
-It stored every X and Y positions at the maximum of 200 with pre-calculation of its movements with current velocity, mouse-controlled force and gravity vector of each planet, and printed them out with dots.
+It stored every X and Y position at the maximum of 200 with pre-calculation of its movements with current velocity, mouse-controlled force and gravity vector of each planet, and printed them out with dots.

 Moreover, we further broadened the shop system by adding "Health Potion", "Double Strike", "Hit and Skip" functions and its detailed messages.
 These functions related to players' turn and HP bar so it's quite easy to implement.

 1. Points System:

 At the outset, we used the arrow numbers on planets as "points" to trade for skills in the shop.
-Then we thought about linked the magnification to the rotation of the arrow and multiple it to a score when the arrow hit the other player.
+Then we thought about linking the magnification to the rotation of the arrow and multiple it to a score when the arrow hit the other player.

 To implement this, we defined the *rotationAmount* in the *Arrow* Class, and updated the absolute value of the current degree minus the previous angle.
 Then we used the amount to calculate the magnification and updated it in every frame of the arrow's movements.